ashokvytla/fire/docs/CreatingNewNodes.md

 * WorkflowContext : Used to output items of result from the Node to the frameworkd
 * DataFrame : The incoming dataset into the Node.
 Dataset Nodes which produce output only do not take in any input DataFrame.

+## Overide the getSchema() method in the new Node

+If the new Node changes the incoming schema, override the getSchema() method to return the new output schema from the node.

+    @Override
+    public NodeSchema getSchema(int nodeId, NodeSchema previousSchema) {